A Bayesian Networks Approach to Operational Risk: Synthetic Data

 where $N$ is the number of processes, $C_{ij}$ are the imposed cross-correlation (or auto-correlation) functions, while $c_{ij}$ are the cross-correlation (or auto-correlation if $i=j$) functions calculated from the generated data:

-with $\langle l_i \rangle = \frac{1}{L} \sum_{s\leq L}{l_i(s)}$ and $\cov(l_i,l_j) = \left\langle \bigl( l_i - \langle l_i \rangle \bigr) \bigl( l_i - \langle l_i \rangle \bigr) \right\rangle$.
-From \eqref{eq:c} it follows that $c_{ij}(0)=1$: in other words, because of its normalization, $c_{ij}$ carries no information about the same-time correlations; in order to make the whole procedure consistent $C_{ij}(0)$ must also be equal to $1$: this explains why the summation over $t$ in \eqref{eq:ls_distance} starts from $1$ and not from $0$. iii) Two values belonging to a randomly selected series are randomly chosen and exchanged, and the quantity \eqref{eq:ls_distance} is recalculated. iv) If \eqref{eq:ls_distance} has decreased the exchange between the two values performed in the step (iii) is accepted, otherwise it is rejected.
-As $c_{ij}$ are not limited, \eqref{eq:ls_distance} cannot be normalized and thus a threshold below which the algorithm is halted cannot be set.
-We rather choose to iterate the algorithm until \eqref{eq:ls_distance} reaches a plateaux.
+with $\langle l_i \rangle = \frac{1}{L} \sum_{s\leq L}{l_i(s)}$ and $\cov(l_i,l_j) = \left\langle \bigl( l_i - \langle l_i \rangle \bigr) \bigl( l_j - \langle l_j \rangle \bigr) \right\rangle$.
+From \eqref{eq:c} it follows that $c_{ij}(0)=1$: in other words, because of its normalization, $c_{ij}$ carries no information about the same-time correlations; in order to make the whole procedure consistent $C_{ij}(0)$ must also be equal to $1$: this explains why the summation over $t$ in \eqref{eq:ls_distance} starts from $1$ and not from $0$. $D$ plays the role of the inverse of a score assigned to the generated time series: the larger the value of $D$, the farther the correlation functions calculated from the generated data are from the imposed correlation functions. iii) A new set of time series is generated by exchanging at random two values belonging to a randomly selected series; then $D$ is recalculated for the new set of generated time series; iv) if $D$ has decreased, the exchange between the two values performed in the step (iii) is accepted, otherwise it is rejected: clearly the value of $D$ associated with the new set of time series is lower than or equal to the value of $D$ associated with the previously generated set of time series.
+The algorithm is iterated so that the value of $D$ progressively decreases or, equivalently, the score associated with the set of time series increases.
+As $c_{ij}$ are not limited, $D$ cannot be normalized and thus a threshold for $D$ below which the algorithm is halted cannot be set.
+We rather choose to iterate the algorithm until $D$ reaches a plateaux.

 Since we are interested in the change of the correlation between different processes with respect to the time interval $T$ over which the losses are averaged, we imposed auto-correlation and cross-correlation functions of the form: